AbdSh17/Animals_Image_Classifer/README.md

-# Khaled Image Classifer
+# Animals Image Classifer
-An Image classifier module using three different ways in AI, Decision Tree, Naive Bayes, and Feedforward Neural Networks, this project is for university and part of ENCS3340 Course
+An Image classifier module using three different ways in AI, Decision Tree, Naive Bayes, and Feedforward Neural Networks, using scikit-learn modules, this project is for university and part of ENCS3340 Course

 ## Table Of Contents
 - [Project Descriprion](#Project-Descriprion)